Published online Jul 28, 2018. doi: 10.3748/wjg.v24.i28.3155

 Published online: July 28, 2018

-Intervention by pharmacists increased drug adherence.
-Under increased adherence, MKI-associated HFSR was an advantageous surrogate marker.
+Intervention by pharmacists increased the drug adherence.
+The MKI-associated HFSR was an advantageous surrogate marker under increased adherence.
 Intervention by healthcare providers needs to be performed for adequate sorafenib treatment.